- Graduate Programs Online

-The Online Doctorate of Education in Adult Learning program is designed to equip adult learners from various professional fields with the essential theories, concepts, and instructional strategies necessary to educate and train adults.
+The Doctorate in Leadership and Adult Learning in Organizations program is designed to equip adult learners from various professional fields with the essential theories, concepts, and instructional strategies necessary to educate and train adults.
 Doctoral students will acquire knowledge in adult learning theory, learn to develop programs for working adults, and master leadership and managerial skills that address the dynamic changes impacting the current adult workforce.

 As one of our doctoral students, you will participate in a real-world graduate program that explores effective methods to train, educate, and lead adults to maximize their potential in the workforce.
 A signature feature of the doctoral program is the opportunity to learn and engage with scholar-practitioners in the adult learning field and collaborate with peers concerning the pressing issues facing adult learners.
 Keeping pace with evolving student needs, our program features a 16 week Applied Doctoral Project rather than a traditional dissertation.

-You will earn the degree by completing 9 courses leading to research and a doctoral dissertation.
+You will earn the degree by completing 9 courses.

 Courses you may take